 We used a variety of gear on this trip – both fly and conventional.
 Musky on the fly isn’t easy, but it's a rewarding way to chase these creatures.

-In our stay I met the owner of Moosehorn Lodge, Linda Rice, a long time resident of Sioux Lookout and also known as the “Musky Mamma!”
+During our stay, I met the owner of Moosehorn Lodge, Linda Rice, a long-time resident of Sioux Lookout and also known as the “Musky Mamma!”
 Linda and her husband Carter Rice have owned Moosehorn Lodge since April 2003.
-The lodge and its cabins are beautiful, and updated and maintained yearly.
+The lodge and its cabins are beautiful and updated and maintained yearly.
 There's a full kitchen in each cabin, and they all over look the lake.
 They have everything you need to be cozy and comfy while you enjoy your stay.
 Moosehorn Lodge has six full-time guides and four part-time guides.

 After fishing for five days, through all types of weather and endless casting, it was beginning to feel a bit hopeless when out of nowhere came the most incredible sight!